Central African Republic rebel chief to name power-sharing government

 The U.S. State Department also called on Seleka to ensure the implementation of the Libreville agreement and provide full support to Tiangaye’s government.
 Regional military power Chad said the same in a statement on Sunday.

-Additional reporting by Leigh Thomas in Paris, Richard Valdmanis in Dakar and Michelle Nichols at the United Nations; Writing by Daniel Flynn and David Lewis; Editing by Peter Graff, Anna Willard, Alastair Macdonald and Cynthia Osterman
+Additional reporting by Leigh Thomas in Paris and Richard Valdmanis in Dakar; Writing by Daniel Flynn and David Lewis; Editing by Peter Graff, Anna Willard and Alastair Macdonald